FUELS:

 presence of different catalyst.
 Nickel oleate is

-4. 6.Which compounds are rich in gasoline
+not used for this process. - 6.Which compounds are rich in gasoline

 obtained from the Bergius process?